roar-net/problem-statements/problems/salt-spreading/README.md

 We call _trip_ the sequence of edges and arcs visited by a vehicle that departs from a dwelling place or from a depot and arrives at a dwelling place or at a depot.
-A _route_ is a sequence of trips that departs from a dwelling place and arrives at a dwelling place.
+A _route_ is a sequence of trips that departs from a dwelling place.
 A U-turn occurs at a node $v$ when a vehicle visits a node $u$ immediately before and immediately after $v$, i.e., the vehicle traverses an arc in the opposite direction of the one it has just traversed.
 We denote by $T$ the maximum allowed time duration for a route.
 The _load_ of a vehicle is the amount of salt it carries, which is initially equal to its _capacity_.
 The _residual load_ is the amount of salt that the vehicle has after having salted required roads.
 The _refill load_ is the amount of salt that a depot can provide to a vehicle when it visits it.
 The _residual capacity_ of a vehicle is the difference between its capacity and its residual load.
 The _residual capacity_ must be non-negative at any point in the route.

 We denote by $Z$, indexed by $z$, the set of vehicles, by $K$, indexed by $k$, the set of all trips and by $K_z \subseteq K$ the set of trips composing the